emnh/recursio/README.md

    - selfspeedy (-1, 0, 1)
    - underspeedx (-1, 0, 1) for inverse belts
    - underspeedy (-1, 0, 1)
  - Each cell can contain a stacked number of objects.
 Each stack level decreases the size of the object.
+Maximum stack level is 8.
  - Save state to local storage to begin with.
 Add load/save to file functionality.
  - Map cells can contain resources.
 We need a mine object to mine them and output in one of 4 directions.
  - Void cell to eliminate resources.